 Prospective and current students are encouraged to explore certificate programs at the School of Public Health and among other colleges at Texas A&M University.
-Additional certificates offered by Texas A&M can be found in the Graduate Catalog.
+All undergraduate and graduate-level certificates offered by Texas A&M can be found on the Registrar's website.

 The graduate certificate programs at the School of Public Health offer the following features:

-- All courses taken for a letter grade and are at the 600 (graduate) level.
+- All courses must be taken for a letter grade and are at the 600 (graduate) level.

-- Certificate students wishing to pursue a graduate degree at the School of Public Health must formally apply for admission to the graduate degree program.
-Students may use either the SOPHAS or HAMPCAS application portal.
+- Certificate students wishing to pursue a graduate degree at the School of Public Health must formally apply for admission to the graduate degree program through either the SOPHAS or HAMPCAS application portals.

-- The certificate programs are not included in the Gainful Employment Federal Financial Aid Program.
+- The certificate program is not included in the Gainful Employment Federal Financial Aid Program.

 Health Coaching Certificate